"If

 No, they just have numbers, like the rest of us civil servants!"

 Are government employees faceless numbers?
-Or individuals of equal
+Or people of equal value

 The Bible tells us were to love our "neighbors" in the

-were treating Jesus (Matthew 25:40)!
+treating Jesus (Matthew 25:40)!
 Do we complain about them?
+Were complaining

-Were complaining about Jesus!
-Do we compliment their work?
-Were complimenting
+about Jesus!
+Do we compliment them?
+Were complimenting Jesus!

 "Kindly words, sympathizing attentions, watchfulness against